kitronyx/fsrmonitor/README.md

 ![Alt text](/res/MainProgram.png "Program")

-1. check your Port number
+1. check port number from dropdown list
-  It is made up of a list of labels, so you can select your port

-2. Select your device type
+2. Select your device type: two options are available: 'as Aduino shield' and 'Standalone'
-  with Aduino or snowforce standard

-3. If you want logging your FsrMonitor test, push this button The data consist of files in csv format(1D,2D)
+3. If you want to log test data, click this button.
+Log data will be saved under 'data' folder with current date and time.
+Log data uses CSV file format.

 ![Alt text](/res/Test_FSR10.png "Test_FSR10")

-FSR01 ~ FSR10, When you connecting to FSR ports 1~10,
-the graph of the corresponding number changes
+10 bar graphs are shown each of which represent strength applied to a FSR sensor attached.

 ## Shortcut Keys

-UP : zSize scale *2
+* UP : zSize scale * 2

-Down : zSizescale /2
+* Down : zSizescale / 2